Attribute credit to multiple acquisition touch points

 Restrictions

-This feature is limited for users on Starter and Plus plans.
-See our pricing page for more details.
+This feature is available to users on all plans.
+See the pricing page for more details.

-• Starter and Plus plan users are limited to one channel view
+• Starter and Plus plan users can create one channel view

 Pre-built attribution models

-Amplitude includes a number of common, pre-built attribution models out of the box that can be configured on your metric.
+Amplitude includes common, pre-built attribution models that you can configure on your metric.

 Note

-• First Touch: All credit for the selected metric is given to the first property value within the selected lookback window relative to the date the metric occurred.
+• First Touch: Gives all credit for the selected metric to the first property value within the selected lookback window relative to the date the metric occurred.

-• Last Touch: All credit for the selected metric is given to the last property value within the selected lookback window relative to the date the metric occurred.
+• Last Touch: Gives all credit for the selected metric to the last property value within the selected lookback window relative to the date the metric occurred.

 • Linear: Credit for the selected metric is equally distributed for all property values within the selected lookback window relative to the date the metric occurred.
 For example, with two properties each would receive 50% credit, and with three properties each would receive 33.3%.